getodk/docs/docs/entities-intro.rst

 Entities are currently represented in memory for access by forms.
 Modern devices can easily process multiple tens of thousands of entities in this way, but your form may become slow or crash if you have more than 50,000 Entities.

 We are actively working on addressing these performance limitations and expect significant improvements by late 2024.
 In the mean time, one possible workaround is to use `pulldata <https://xlsform.org/en/#how-to-pull-data-from-csv>`_ and `search() <https://xlsform.org/en/#dynamic-selects-from-pre-loaded-data>`_ instead of `instance` and `select_one_from_file`.
-These methods are less flexible but they will perform better.
+These methods are less flexible but they will perform better in Collect.

 My form captures data on multiple different things, can I create multiple Entities with a single submission?
 ------------------------------------------------------------------------------------------------------------

 Not yet, but this is something we will eventually support.

-If you'd like to create or update multiple Entities of the same type in a repeat, you can capture base information in one form and then use a separate form to create each Entity that you currently represent by repeat instances.
-You can link those submissions to their parent by including the parent ID in the child Entity.
+If you find yourself wanting to create or update multiple Entities of the same type in a repeat, your best option currently is to use multiple submissions of the same form instead of a repeat.
+You can capture base information in one form and then use a separate form to create each Entity that you currently represent by repeat instances.

+If there is a parent-child relationship between the different Entities, you can save the parent's ID to each child.
 If you are working in an environment with Internet connectivity, you can refresh the forms to see your created parent Entities in your child Entity creation forms.
 If you are working in a disconnected environment, you can have data collectors copy the ID from the parent form to the child forms.

 Similarly, if you'd like to establish relationships between multiple Entities of different types, you can have a registration form for each type and include a field to represent a link to another Entity.